ikkez/f3-cortex/readme.md

 });
 ```

-You can also use this to count or sum fields together and even reorder you collection on this fields using `$collection->orderBy('foo DESC, bar ASC')`.
+You can also use this to count or sum fields together and even reorder your collection on this fields using `$collection->orderBy('foo DESC, bar ASC')`.
 Keep in mind that these virtual fields only applies to your final received collection - you cannot use these fields in your filter query or sort condition before the actual find.
 But if you use a SQL engine, you can use the underlying mapper abilities of virtual adhoc fields - just set `$mapper->newField = 'SQL EXPRESSION';` before any load or find operation is made.

 ## Mapper API